Abhishek637Saraswat/Web_Scrapping_codes/NSE_stock_data/README.md

-This file can extract all stack data for one day.
+This file can extract all stock data for one day.